SabahBaothman/Tamakan/README.md

 # Tamakan
-A website that provides the opportunity to explain scientific content and receive documentary comments to artificial intelligence, and it has to rely on exams.
+A website that utilizes Natural Language Processing (NLP) to analyze spoken explanations of scientific content.
+Users explain concepts by voice, and the NLP-powered AI compares the explanation to provided slides, assigning a score based on accuracy and clarity.
+The system also gives detailed feedback on how to improve the explanation, providing both evaluative and documentary comments.
+The platform integrates exams to further assess user understanding and progress.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: